Aparup-Dhar/Course-Profile-Management-System/README.md

 Course Profile Management System

 # Description
-A system for managing course profiles is necessary to streamline the organization and accessibility of vital academic information.<br>
+A system for managing course profiles is necessary to streamline the organization and accessibility of vital academic information.
 It centralizes course-related details, enabling quick access for students, faculty, and administrators.

 # Features